How to use Git & GitHub#

 Before version control is useful, we’ll have to create a text file for Git to track.
 For this session, the file we will track will be a course syllabus—we’ll create that next.

-Creating a file in the project folder (plain text or Markdown)#
+We will be creating a file in the project folder (plain text or Markdown)

 To quickly create a plain text file in your practice folder, enter the following command